Pepper Spray Restrictions

 The following is a list of known restrictions on a state level basis.
 As restrictions may vary on a state, county and municipal level, please check with your local authorities for the most current information regarding the use and possession of pepper sprays. ~

 You may find additional state specific information at www.handgunlaw.us.
 The pepper spray laws are typically toward the bottom of each state page.
-As always, it is your responsibility to verify specific laws in your area.

 Section 13A-7-27 involves the criminal use of a noxious substance.
 There does not appear to be any specific statute involving self-defense sprays.